Johnny Cecotto: Later career

-Cecotto moved up to the premier 500cc class riding a year-old Yamaha YZR500 for a Yamaha-supported satellite team operated under the Venemotos team banner.
+Cecotto had been offered a place on the Suzuki factory team for the 1976 500cc World Championship but, chose to remain loyal to his Venezuelan Yamaha satellite team, Venemotos.
+The Venemotos team competed in the 500 Class with Cecotto riding Agostini's 1975 Yamaha YZR500.
 Suzuki's Barry Sheene was expected to be his main competitor for the 1976 world championship.

-He began the season with a promising second-place finish behind Sheene at the season-opening French Grand Prix however, Cecotto struggled to come to grips with the Yamaha, falling 13 times in subsequent races.
+He began the season with a promising second-place finish behind Sheene at the season-opening French Grand Prix, but struggled to come to grips with the Yamaha, falling 13 times in subsequent races.
 He failed to score any further points after the French round and shortly after the Italian Grand Prix, he gave up on the 500cc class completely to concentrate on defending his 350cc title.
 He finished the 500cc season in a disappointing 20th place as Sheene won the 500cc world championship.
 He also lost his 350cc crown in a tight battle with Harley-Davidson mounted Walter Villa.

 While Cecotto possessed a natural riding ability, some observers speculated that he had won too early in his career without fully understanding how he had accomplished it.
 Yamaha Team Manager and former world champion Rod Gould said, "I think Cecotto was going fast and didn't really know why.
 Now he doesn't know why he's going slower and crashing."
 Cecotto's results were also affected by the Venemotos team's disorganization and lack of preparation.
 According to his Yamaha factory mechanic Vince French, on several occasions, the team failed to file official race entry forms or failed to secure garage space thus delaying vital practice time.
 On other occasions, the team failed to provide equipment required by race organizers causing further delays.